Re: [ledgersmb-devel] Setting a policy for our dependencies

 I say this for two reasons:

-version of a module is going to be an annoying and political decision, and
+1. Managing this list is annoying and deciding when to block a specific version of a module is going to be an annoying and political decision, and

 Well, so far I've explicitly excluded versions which were known to be buggy.
 E.g. there's a version of PGObject-Type-Bytestring which is known not to work with LedgerSMB, because I've fixed the bug that was exposed with you.
 My plan wasn't to go "hunt" for non-working versions.